kainino0x/deqp-wasm-demo/README.md

   Emscripten’s emulated filesystem.
 They can then be saved and loaded into Cherry.
-    * By default, the `qpa` files are automatically downloaded so they are preserved if there's a crash.
+    * By default, the `qpa` files are automatically downloaded so they are preserved if there's a crash in a subsequent run.
 * If you're debugging a particular test or test group, you probably want to have your browser's development tools open.
 * Test execution is driven by requestAnimationFrame (to prevent drowning the